Get help for gambling addiction

 How to get help

-You can use our 24-hour live chat service if you would prefer to chat online.
 All your information will be kept fully confidential.

 We will support you in receiving additional treatment and recovery options in our wider communities.
 This includes self-help groups and professional support.
 These specialist treatment services and groups form a national structure of recovery support in the UK: